~Agricultural News~

 1. How do I know what type of soil I have?

-for planting?
-Visual symptoms can be used to identify problems, but ultimately
+right for planting?
+Visual symptoms can be used to identify problems, but

-a soil test is the best way for an accurate diagnosis.
-If you suspect salinity
+ultimately a soil test is the best way for an accurate diagnosis.
+If you

-along with expert recommendations from the Extension Educator.
+detailed soil analyses along with expert recommendations from the Extension

 2. What is the best type of soil?
 There are